Are you concerned about how much time in jail you might have to serve?

 - Deterrence of people in the community who may commit a similar offense

-- Likelihood of to commit another crime
+- Likelihood of committing another crime

 - Various other mitigating factors